RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

 Inform patients of the signs of an anaphylactic reaction (e.g., difficulty breathing, swelling of the face or throat).
 Instruct patients to seek immediate emergency help if these occur [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS].

-Advise patients to stop VIVLODEX immediately if they develop any type of rash and to contact their healthcare provider as soon as possible [see WARNINGS AND PRECAUTIONS].
+Advise patients to stop taking VIVLODEX immediately if they develop any type of rash or fever and to contact their healthcare provideras soon as possible [see WARNINGS AND PRECAUTIONS].

-Inform pregnant women to avoid use of VIVLODEX and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].
+Inform pregnant women to avoid use of VIVLODEX and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus.
+If treatment with VIVLODEX is needed for a pregnant woman between about 20 to 30 weeks gestation, advise her that she may need to be monitored for oligohydramnios, if treatment continues for longer than 48 hours [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].

 Inform patients that the concomitant use of VIVLODEX with other NSAIDs or salicylates (e.g., diflunisal, salsalate) is not recommended due to the increased risk of gastrointestinal toxicity, and little or no increase in efficacy [see WARNINGS AND PRECAUTIONS, DRUG INTERACTIONS].
 Alert patients that NSAIDs may be present in “over the counter” medications for treatment of colds, fever, or insomnia.